timbaileyjones/transcribe-tech-talks/README.md

     `git clone git@github.com:<your-github-name>/mu-minimal-ec2.git`

   * `cd` to the newly cloned directory
-  * If you want to make any changes, prior to your first build, make them now.
+  * Edit the `repo:` line 17 of `mu.yml`, to match your new repository's URL.
   * Commit and push your changes
-  * `git commit -a -m "changes" && git push`
+  * `git commit -a -m "modify the repo: attribute in mu.yml" && git push`
   * `mu pipeline up -t <your-github-token>`

     This tells `mu` to create the CloudFormation stacks for the CodePipeline, CodeBuild and CodeDeploy services.
 The resulting pipeline looks like this: